Father Peter J. Reynierse

 Father and Mrs. Reynierse moved to Lake of the Woods (near Fredericksburg, Virginia) in 2009.
 He has priestly Faculties in both the Archdiocese of Washington and the Diocese of Arlington (VA).
 In retirement he provides clerical assistance to St. Patrick Catholic Church and St. Jude Catholic Church, and also serves, pro bono, as Headmaster of St. Michael the Archangel High School in Fredericksburg, VA.

-Mrs. Bruggeman is a native of Virginia and graduated from Bluefield College with a BS in Organizational Management and Developmental Leadership.
-She lives in Fredericksburg with her husband of 26 years and their three children.
-Mrs. Bruggeman has been with Saint Michael’s for two years and enjoys her position as the school’s Registrar along with her administrative responsibilities.
+Mrs. Bruggeman is a native of Virginia and graduated from Bluefield University with a BS in Organizational Management and Developmental Leadership.
+She lives in Fredericksburg with her husband of 30 years.
+They share three children together and two of which has graduated from SMHS.
+Mrs. Bruggeman has been with Saint Michael’s for seven years and enjoys her position as the school’s Registrar along with her administrative responsibilities.
+She also enjoys coaching the cheer team at SMHS.
 Tina and her family have been parishioners at Saint Patrick Catholic Church since 2005.
 Before being employed at SMHS she worked for MARCORSYSCOM in Quantico, VA as a Contract Specialist.